 http://qa.my-seq/ or virtual directories e.g.

-Named instances are useful for non-critical environments and low-throughput scenarios.
-For production deployments, a single instance per server is recommended.
+Named instances operate with reduced performance and are supported for non-mission-critical, low-volume scenarios only.
+For production deployments, a single instance per host is required.

 This guide will walk through the creation of a named instance that listens at virtual directory.
 This is a convenient option to use because it doesn't require modifying DNS entries, but the process for hostname-based instances is otherwise the same.